nodejs/abi-stable-node/napi_module_registration.md

   if (status != napi_ok) return;
 ```

-For more details on setting properties on either the exports or module objects,
+For more details on setting properties on either the `exports` or `module`
-see the section on setting, getting and defining properties.
+objects, see the section on setting, getting, and defining properties.

 For more details on building addon modules in general, refer to the existing API
 documentation in [addons.md](addons.md).
 Most of that information remains